A Persuasive Approach to Combating Misinformation: Related Works

-Our technical approach falls under the framework of information design in sender-receiver models, for which an extensive literature has recently emerged.
-The seminal work on Bayesian persuasion \cite{kamenica2011bayesian} has led to many follow-up studies, exploring, for example, the computational complexity of the sender's optimization problem \cite{dughmi2016algorithmic}, impacts of restrictions on available signaling schemes \cite{kosenko2021noisy} and exogenous information distortions \cite{tsakas2021noisy} on the informativeness and welfare of equilibrium, and robust equilibrium concept when sender has ambiguity over outside information that receiver may have \cite{dworczak2022preparing}.
-The information design approach has also been used for studying price discrimination \cite{Bergemann2015}, multiplayer games \cite{Chenghan2022}, and revenue management \cite{Drakopoulos2021}, just to name a few. \citet{BergemannMorris2019}, \citet{Kamenica2019} and \citet{Candogan-bookchapter} offer comprehensive reviews on work in this area.
-Our work brings information design as a tool to reduce the spreading of misinformation by rational users. \citet{yea2018persuasion}, while also considering both misinformation and persuasion, went to the other direction, studying the impact of fake news on persuasion.
+The seminal work on Bayesian persuasion \cite{kamenica2011bayesian} has led to many follow-up studies: the computational complexity of the sender's optimization problem \cite{dughmi2016algorithmic}, the impact of restricting signaling schemes and exogenous information distortions on the informativeness and welfare of equilibrium \citet{kosenko2021noisy, tsakas2021noisy}, and robust equilibrium concepts when sender has ambiguity over external information that receiver may have \cite{dworczak2022preparing}.
+Information design has also been used for studying price discrimination \cite{Bergemann2015}, multiplayer games \cite{Chenghan2022}, and revenue management \cite{Drakopoulos2021}. \citet{BergemannMorris2019}, \citet{Kamenica2019} and \citet{Candogan-bookchapter} offer comprehensive reviews on work in this area.
+Our work proposes information design as a tool for addressing misinformation on social media under a learned observation model.
+The insights within this model can also be considered spiritually similar to works on information ordering in economics literature \citep[Chapter 12]{bergin2005microeconomic}.

-Our dynamic setting in Section \ref{section:performative} took inspiration from the broader literature of performative prediction \cite{perdomo2020performative, mendler2020stochastic, mofakhami2023performative}.
-Performative prediction refers to the phenomenon that when predictions are used to support decisions, decisions will affect what is predicted in the future, explaining the change of data distribution over time.
-In our online misinformation setting, it is not the predictions but rather the signaling process that leads to this dynamic.
-Our performative model here parallels the stateful one proposed by \citet{brown2022performative} and naturally captures the phenomenon that both the past distribution and the user’s present sharing decisions (influenced by signaling) will affect content distribution on the platform.
-The platform should take into consideration such distribution change when trying to influence user decisions.
-From a technical perspective, our results here are novel and are not captured by the existing suite of results in the literature.
+Our dynamic setting in section \ref{section:performative} is inspired by the literature on performative prediction \cite{perdomo2020performative, mendler2020stochastic, mofakhami2023performative}.
+This models the phenomenon that when decision-making is influenced by predictions, the decision will affect future predictions.
+In our setting, it is not the predictions but rather the signaling process that leads to this dynamic.
+Our performative model here parallels the stateful one proposed by \citet{brown2022performative} and naturally captures the notion that both the past distribution and the user’s present sharing decisions (influenced by signaling) will affect content distribution on the platform.
+The platform should be cognizant of such long-term distribution changes when trying to influence user decisions.
+From a technical perspective, our results here are novel and not captured by existing results in the literature.